alyssapeer/Website-Projects/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Environmental Statistics
   - Spatial Statistics
+  - Data Visualization
-  - Data Science
+  - Data Science for Social Good

 # Education to show in About widget
 education: